 Field Field Name Start Len Field Type Definition Valid Choices or Examples 36 MS High School 156 6 Num Student's MS High School Status Refer to table of MS ACT High School Codes in eARS.
-There is a code for every MS high school 37 Commuter 162 1 Num student is a commuter CANNOT BE BLANK Codes 1 = Commuter Student 2 = Lives in Campus Housing CANNOT BE BLANK 38 HS Grad Date 163 6 Num High School Graduation Date (MMYYYY) 39 Ethnicity 169 1 Num Student's Ethnicity Codes 1 = Hispanic or Latino 2 = Not Hispanic or Latino 3 = Ethnicity unknown CANNOT BE BLANK 40 PELL eligible / SNAP 170 1 Num this term.
-An easy way is to check if EFC is \$5,328 or less and did not receive any Pell money, then student has 0 = Student is not PELL eligible 1 = Student is PELL eligible (did NOT receive money) 2 = PELL recipient (did receive money)
+There is a code for every MS high school CANNOT BE BLANK 37 Commuter 162 1 Num student is a commuter Codes 1 = Commuter Student 2 = Lives in Campus Housing CANNOT BE BLANK 38 HS Grad Date 163 6 Num High School Graduation Date (MMYYYY) 39 Ethnicity 169 1 Num Student's Ethnicity Codes 1 = Hispanic or Latino 2 = Not Hispanic or Latino 3 = Ethnicity unknown CANNOT BE BLANK 40 PELL eligible / SNAP 170 1 Num is to check if EFC is \$5,328 or less and did not receive any Pell money, then student has Codes 0 = Student is not PELL eligible 1 = Student is PELL eligible (did NOT receive money) 2 = PELL recipient (did receive money)

 Field Field Name Start Len Field Type Definition Valid Choices or Examples 41 Initial Admission Compliance (should never change) 171 1 Char Codes 1 = High School /Home School Graduate 2 = GED Graduate 3 = Required Number of High School Units 4 = Ability to Benefit Scores 5 = Transfer College Transcript (a) - (not 5-yr rule) 6 = Regular (not MS Works) Dual Enrollment/Dual Credit 7 = Early Admission (high school graduation requirements completed, but degree not yet conferred.)
 8 = Occupational Diploma A = MS Works Dual Enrollment/Dual Credit C = TAACCCT exception D = Conditional Admission - Not reimbursable on initial enrollment.
 Field #42 must be 0.
 E = MI-BEST Exception G = Early College Program (a) Any student that has a transcript of attempted hours from a postsecondary institution from which transfer coursework is accepted is considered a transfer student.
 Any student that has earned all 'F' or 'W' counts as a transfer.
 Any student who first enrolled at your college, then enrolled at another college and subsequently returned to your college is a transfer If field 31 is Fall 2013 (20142) or greater this field cannot be blank.
 If field 17 is B, D, or F, this field must be blank.
-CAN BE BLANK 42 Include student 172 1 Num Include student in audit sample Codes 1 = Request student for reimbursement, that is, it may be included in the audit sample.
+42 Include student 172 1 Num Include student in audit sample Codes 1 = Request student for reimbursement, that is, it may be included in the audit sample.
 It can affect efficiency.
 0 = Do not request student for reimbursement.
 Student will not be included in audits nor will be reimbursed by the state.
 Will not affect efficiency.
 Record will be reported to nSPARC.
 CANNOT BE BLANK

 Field Field Name Start Len Field Type Definition Valid Choices or Examples 43 Integrated Pathway 173 1 Num Student admitted into an approved integrated pathway program, such as MI-BEST, TAACCCT and others.
 0 = No 1 = MI-BEST 2 = TAACCCT 44 Cumulative Degree Hours Earned 174 5 Num certificate (non- Include all hours earned towards a degree or certificate prior to the current semester, including hours transferred in that apply towards a degree or certificate.
 Include hours not requested for reimbursement, but exclude developmental hours.
-Example: 6.000, 06.00, 006.0, 0006., or 0.00 the decimal point must be included CANNOT BE BLANK 45 Math Placement Test 179 1 Char placement.
+Example: 6.000, 06.00, 006.0, 0006., or 0.00 the decimal point must be included CANNOT BE BLANK 45 Math Placement Test 179 1 Char Test type used for Math placement.
 Important for First-Time/ First-Year.
-A = ACT B = SAT C = COMPASS D = ASSET E = ACCUPLACER F = SREB Math Readiness G = ACCUPLACER Next Generation X = Test Not Required (Not FTFY, NDS, DE/DC, over 21 years, Audit, etc.) CANNOT BE BLANK 46 Math Score 180 5 Num Score used for math placement Math placement test score from the test type indicated.
+46 Math Score 180 5 Num Score used for math placement Math placement test score from the test type indicated.
 Example: 560 or 00560 or 0 no decimals For SREB: 00000 = Did not pass 00001 = Passed CANNOT BE BLANK